paleopresto/paleorec/docs/source/training/train_lstm.rst

     reference_dict : dict
         Mapping of the word to its space-stripped version used for training.

-**get_data_from_file(train_file, batch_size, seq_size, for_units = False):**
+**calculate_unique_chains(dataframe_obj):**

+    Method to get unique chains of different lengths from the training data.

+    Parameters:

+    dataframe_obj : pandas dataframe object
+        Data to generate unique chains from.

+    Returns:

+    None.

+**get_data_from_df(lipd_data_df, batch_size, seq_size):**

     Read training data into dataframe for training the model.
     The training data needs to be Label Encoded because LSTM only works with float data.
-    Select only num_batches x seq_size x batch_size amount of data to work on.
+    Select only num_batches*seq_size*batch_size amount of data to work on.

     Parameters:

-    train_file : string
-        File path for the training data.
+    lipd_data_df : pandas dataframe
+        Dataframe containing either training sdata.
     batch_size : int
-        Used to divide the training data into batches for training.

-    seq_size : int
+        Used to divide the training data into batches for training. seq_size : int
         Defines the sequence size for the training sentences.

-    for_units : boolean, optional
-        Flag to signify if model is training for the chain archiveType -> proxyObservationType -> units.
-The default is False.

     Returns:

     int_to_vocab : dict
-        Mapping of the Label Encoding int to text.

-    vocab_to_int : dict
+        Mapping of the Label Encoding int to text. vocab_to_int : dict
-        Mapping of the Label Encoding text to int.

-    n_vocab : int
+        Mapping of the Label Encoding text to int. n_vocab : int
         Size of the Label Encoding Dict.
     in_text : list
         Contains the input text for training.
     out_text : list
         Corresponding output for the input text.
     reference_dict : dict
         Mapping of the word to its space-stripped version used for training.